Varin6/DistriBindApi/DistriBindApi/ReadMe.txt

 Ideally in a larger project it would be separated into multiple projects.
 Logic would also go into services layer/project.

+Basic indexing in AppDbContext.cs.
+I used EF Core as ORM.

 This is a basic example of POST object for the /api/expenses endpoint.
 We pass UserId as for the purpose of this exercise I didn't add auth (not enough time).
 In the ideal world we would have a JWT token and we would pass the userId from the token.